-As at April 30, 2018, the revolving credit facilities agreement provided the Company a maximum availability of \$475.0 million until June 2021 (the "Revolving Credit Facilities").
+On May 23, 2018, the Company refinanced its \$475.0 million revolving credit facilities to increase the availability by \$100.0 million for a total availability of \$575.0 million, to extend the maturity from June 2021 to May 2023 and to reduce the cost of borrowing by 0.25% (the "Revolving Credit Facilities").
+The Company incurred transaction fees of \$2.6 million related to this refinancing.
 The total available borrowing under the Revolving Credit Facilities is subject to a borrowing base calculation representing 75% of the carrying amount of trade and other receivables plus 50% of the carrying amount of inventories.
 The Revolving Credit Facilities are available to finance working capital requirements and capital expenditures, or for other general corporate purposes.

-As at April 30, 2018, the Company had no outstanding indebtedness under the Revolving Credit Facilities and \$4.2 million under bank overdraft.
+As at July 31, 2018, the Company had no outstanding indebtedness under the Revolving Credit Facilities.